Guidelines and Eligibility for the Catapult Research Grant:

 - Uniqueness and creativity of the cinematic approach

-- Clarity and specificity of how the grant will be used
+- Clarity and specificity of how the Catapult grant will impact project at this stage

 Guidelines